 A review of Shout!
 Factory’s “Princess Mononoke” booklet

-A review of the booklet included as part of Shout!
-Factory' and GKIDS Blu-ray of Princess Mononoke (1997), released in 2020.
+A review of the booklet included as part of the Shout!
+Factory and GKids Blu-ray release of the Studio Ghibli classic Princess Mononoke (1997).
+The limited edition SteelBook containing this booklet was released in 2020.

 The front cover of the booklet for Princess Mononoke, the animated classic by director Hayao Miyazaki.